Geodamc/fusion-os/README.md

 > **"The only OS that makes your computer cooler than you."**

 FusionOS is a high-performance virtualization orchestrator designed for enthusiasts who want native-like speed in a virtual environment.
-Whether you are gaming, developing, or just like breaking things in a safe sandbox, FusionOS makes VFIO and KVM management look sexy.
+Whether you are gaming, developing, or just like breaking things in a safe sandbox, FusionOS makes VFIO and KVM management look incredible.

 ![Hero Banner](banner.jpg)